In this policy Castle MacLellan Ltd can be referred to as Castle MacLellan, the Company, “our”, “us” or “we”.

-We will not keep your personal data for longer than we need it for our legitimate purposes.
+We will not keep your personal data for longer than we need it for our legitimate purposes and only for so long as applicable data protection legislation allows.
 We take into account the following criteria when determining the appropriate retention period for your personal data:

 - the amount, nature, and sensitivity of the personal data

 - the risk of harm from unauthorised use or disclosure

 - the purposes for which we process your personal data and how long we need the particular data to achieve these purposes